Liteboho27/C-Pay-Customer-and-Transaction-Intelligence/README.md

 The dataset is simulated and based on publicly available information about Chaperone Lesotho and the broader Lesotho mobile money market.
 All figures are illustrative.

 # 🛠️ Data Preparation
-Before any analysis, the raw CSVs imported from C-Pay's operational systems required structural cleanup.
+Before any analysis, the raw CSV files required structural cleanup.
 Column names contained spaces and inconsistent casing, and data types were stored as generic text rather than typed fields.
 I used ALTER TABLE ...
 CHANGE COLUMN statements in MySQL to rename columns to snake_case conventions and assign appropriate data types — VARCHAR for identifiers, DATE for temporal fields, and DECIMAL(10,2) for all monetary values.

 # 🔍 Key Findings

-## 💰 1.
-Revenue is Dangerously Concentrated in a Small Customer Segment
-The top 10 customers by transaction value — out of 500 — account for a disproportionate share of total platform volume.
-In any payments business, this level of concentration represents a retention risk: losing even two or three of these customers would materially impact monthly revenue.
-✅ Recommendation: C-Pay should identify these high-value customers and enrol them in a loyalty or priority service tier — faster transaction processing, dedicated support, or fee waivers on high-value transfers.
-Protecting this segment is cheaper than replacing it.
+💰 1.
+Revenue is Broadly Distributed — But Individual Accounts Carry Disproportionate Weight The top 10 customers by transaction value account for only 5.41% of total platform transaction value across 500 customers.
+Far from being a concentration risk, this is a sign of a healthy, distributed revenue base — no single customer or small group can destabilise C-Pay's income by leaving.
+However, a closer look reveals something worth noting: all 10 of C-Pay's highest-value customers are individual account holders, not merchants or SMEs.
+For a platform that generates higher fee revenue per transaction from B2B clients like bulk payment corporates and merchants, this suggests that C-Pay's business and merchant segments are underperforming relative to their revenue potential.
+In short, the consumer base is healthy and well distributed, but the commercial segment is not pulling its weight.

+✅ Recommendation: C-Pay should investigate why merchant and SME accounts are not appearing among the top transaction value customers.
+Are merchants underusing the platform?
+Are they transacting elsewhere?
+A targeted merchant activation campaign — combined with incentives for SMEs to process payroll and supplier payments through C-Pay — could significantly shift the revenue mix toward higher-margin B2B transactions without needing to grow the customer base at all.

 ## ⚠️ 2.
 Over a Third of Customers Are at High Churn Risk
 The churn risk segmentation reveals that a significant portion of customers have not transacted in over 60 days.
 Given that C-Pay earns revenue only when customers transact, dormant accounts represent both lost fee income and a risk of permanent exit if a competitor offers an onboarding incentive.